By Dylan Clay

 Some meat probes are marked with a minimum insertion length; Which is up to 3-4 inches in some cases.

-Here’s my Meater probe, which happens to have one of these notches.
+Here’s my Meater probe, which happens to have a minimum insertion length indicated by a “notch” on the thermometer:

 While the USDA cites a safe finishing temperature for chicken/poultry as 165F internal; At 165F the breast meat has a tendency to become stringy and dry.